Celeste De Luna: Career

 Our Lady of the Checkpoint is a black and white woodcut and vinyl piece on archival paper from 2020.
 The print features an immigrant version of the Virgin de Guadalupe walking into America barefoot with barbed wire around her.

 Healing Borderland Hand is a linocut from 2023, which features many details, including the Virgin de Guadalupe, a skull, cacti, flowers, a bird, barbed wire, and a bug.
 These elements are considered to reflect her Catholic roots and upbringing in Texas.

-Her art has been included at the Blanton Museum of Art, Mexic-Arte Museum, Mulvane Art Museum, and the UTSA Print Collections.
+De Luna's work has been included at the Blanton Museum of Art, Mexic-Arte Museum, Mulvane Art Museum, and the UTSA Print Collections.
 It has been shown at exhibitions in Vancouver, Michoacan, and Estonia.

-Her awards and residencies include the Changarrito Residency at the Mexic-Arte Museum; Vermont Studio Center Residency in Johnson, Vermont; Sustainable Arts Foundation Finalist in Printmaking at the Sustainable Arts Foundation for the Tony and Caroline Grant; a Spudnik Press Artist in Residence in Chicago, Illinois; a residency at Activating Vacancy Arts Incubator at building community WORKSHOP in Brownsville, Texas; a Merit Award at the 10th annual Human Rights Art Exhibition for South Texas College in McAllen, Texas; Contemporary Art Month Award Alchemic Reactions Award for Collaborating Artists in San Antonio, Texas; and a Contemporary Art Month Cammie Award with Spare Parts Lady Base Gallery in San Antonio, Texas.